 “Some juices such as tart cherry juice, tomato juice or berry juice are also recommended to enhancing the recovery process.
 These juices are loaded with a high antioxidant capacity, which reduce oxidative stress and inflammation.
 The ingestion of these juices prior to and following exercise-induced muscle damage is able to accelerate muscle strength recovery” (McLeay Y. et al, 2012; Howatson G. et al, 2010).
 The pic below shows recovery protocol (just one of many…) recommended by the same authors (as scientifically proven).
 After all, you may like it or not, your choice…

-There is a ton of similar examples… The combo of ibuprofen, vitamin C and E, ice bath, and a protein shake may mitigate power losses.
+There are a ton of similar examples… The combo of ibuprofen, vitamin C and E, ice bath, and a protein shake may mitigate power losses.
 Less of a drop in anaerobic power may help give you the edge later in competition that you need for a victory (Al-Nawaiseh et al, 2016).
 But, it doesn’t mean that those will help EVERYBODY.
 Unfortunately, there is no magic pill/recipe – we need to keep experimenting…

 I will mention just Zink and Magnesium specifically because they are two of the only micronutrients known to affect recovery from physical exercise.
 Although neither is commonly deficient in sedentary people, their accelerated loss through sweat, paired with an insufficient dietary intake could mean insufficiency in athletes.